 Everyone gets the above, except the bottom tier who would have been paid $108 gets a free year-long gift subscription to elephant journal to give away instead, and the top two tiers get $1,500 instead of $2,000 and $850 instead of $1,000.

-Carmelene Siani: 14 articles; 75,266 readers for a free gift subscription & a deep bow!
+Jane Coco Cowles: 10 articles; 9,517 readers for a free elephant journal gift subscription & a deep bow!

-For a grand total of $3,825 and a big thanks to Waylon, our editors, social media share-ers, and most of all our readers.
-It was a rough month, but onward, for the benefit of all sentient beings! ~ ed.
+For a grand total of $4075 and a big thanks to Waylon, our editors, social media share-ers, and most of all our readers. ~ ed.